jayli/vim-easycomplete/README.md

 #### Semantic Completion for Other Languages

-There tow ways to install lsp server.
+There are tow ways to install lsp server.

-1. For vim/nvim: via integrated installer by `:InstallLspServer` for current filetype.
+1. For vim/nvim: via integrated installer by `:InstallLspServer`.
-2. For nvim only: via [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer)
+2. For nvim only: via [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer) by `:LspInstall`

 LSP Server will all be installed in `~/.config/vim-easycomplete/servers`.

 You can give a specified plugin name for `InstallLspServer` command.
-Both of the following useage are ok:
+Both of the following useage are avilable:

 - `:InstallLspServer`
 - `:InstallLspServer lua`